scientific-python/specs/spec-0007/index.md

 (1) it avoids naïve seeding strategies, such as using successive integers, via the underlying [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning);
 (2) it avoids using global state for seeding.

 Our recommendation here is a deprecation strategy which does not in _all_ cases adhere to the Hinsen[^hinsen] principle.
-Specifically, behavior will change over a long period of time in the case where no seed is specified.
-I.e., the output of `library_func()` will change, since the underlying PRNG used will be different.

 The [deprecation strategy](https://github.com/scientific-python/specs/pull/180#issuecomment-1515248009) is: